donkirkby/chess-kit/raw_rules/rules.md

 Play your card to a discard pile next to the draw pile, and shuffle the discard pile to make a new draw pile if it runs out.

+Say "No card," if you choose not to play a card.

-When you capture a piece, your piece keeps any checkers that the captured piece was stacked on.
+When you capture a piece, your piece keeps any checker that the captured piece was stacked on.
 Capturing a carrying piece leaves you tarred, and capturing a tarred piece leaves you carrying.

+#### Multiple Checkers
+Chess pieces may never have more than one checker under them.
+When you capture or add a checker, it may have to combine with a checker that was already there:

-Don't forget that opposite colour checkers immediately cancel each other and get returned to their owners.
+* Checkers of opposite colours cancel out.
+Return both to their owners.

-Besides neutralizing a tarring checker by adding one of your own, there is another way to remove it: get it to the back rank of the board.
-If you do, just remove the tarring checker and return it to your opponent.
+* Checkers of the same colour repel each other.
+Keep one under the piece and return the other to its owner.

+You may play a card to add a checker to a piece that already has your checker under it, but you immediately get the checker back.
+That can be a way to cycle through the cards, if you're hoping to draw something better.

+#### Removing Tar
+As a reminder, there are four ways to remove the checker from one of your tarred
+pieces:

+1. Play a card that matches the piece or is wild.
+Your added checker will cancel out the tar checker.
+2. Move one of your carrying pieces next to your tarred piece, and pass your checker to it.
+Your passed checker will cancel out the tar checker.
+3. Capture your opponent's piece that is tarred with one of your checkers.
+   Remember that a tarred piece can only capture like a pawn: one space diagonally.
+The captured checker will cancel out the tar checker.
+4. Move the tarred piece like a pawn, all the way to your back rank, and then remove the checker.

+Only the first two are possible for tarred pawns, because they can't move at all.

 #### Drawing Cards
 After moving a piece and possibly playing a card, draw cards until you have the same number of cards as checkers off the board.
-In practice, this means that you draw when you or your opponent cancel a pair of checkers or when you throw a stack of checkers more than one square.
+In practice, this means that you only draw after checkers combine and get returned.

 #### Special Cases
-You may not castle, if either the king or the rook have checkers.
+You may not castle, if either the king or the rook have a checker.

 Tarred pieces move like pawns, but do not move two spaces on their first move.
 A tarred piece may capture an enemy pawn en passant.

 ### Winning
 Win by checkmate, as in regular chess.
+Tarring the king makes it much easier to checkmate.
+Carrying a bucket of tar makes the king much harder to tar.

 ### Variants
 Make the game more predictable by using fewer checkers cards in the deck or